00cedke/WiiUHacking/README.md

 > Project Created by cedkeChat01.

 # What is it ?
-- it's program for create wiiu games cheats easly.
+- It's a program for create wiiu games cheats easly.
-- you can create modmenu for all wiiu games or other with !!!
+- You can create modmenu/cheats for all wiiu games or other with !!!

 # How to make it ?
-- You must install libutils, dynamic_libs and libkernel for make .elf.
+- You just need to install libutils, dynamic_libs and libkernel for make .elf.

 # How to add cheat code ?
 ![image1](https://i.imgur.com/OkdiZVG.png)